morphismtech/squeal/squeal-presentation-2018-09-12.md

                , "groupp" ::: 'Table ParliamentGroup ]
 ```

---

-.note[*
+---

-We need the `DataKinds` extension to be able to express heterogenous lists containing
+> _note_ We need the `DataKinds` extension to be able to express heterogenous lists containing
-specific types like this one.
+> specific types like this one.

-*
-You can perfectly call your table "group" and not "groupp" even though it is a
+> You can perfectly call your table "group" and not "groupp" even though it is a
-keyword in SQL - Squeal queries will be properly escaped.
+> keyword in SQL - Squeal queries will be properly escaped.
-]

 ---